 Consider the placement: airplane mode.

 Another irritating situation is when people prop up their chairs as a way to save their seats.
 This is dangerous to the servers and other passers-by.
-Please do not prop up chairs (or disturb a napkin) in an effort to save a seat!
-Instead, ask the staff or coordinator that you would like the seat saved or put an item on the seat.
+Please do not prop up chairs (or disturb a napkin) to save a seat!
+Instead, ask the staff or coordinator if you would like the seat saved or put an item on the seat.